3 Monthly Dividend Stocks to Buy Now

 STAG Industrial, Inc. (NYSE:STAG)

-The current $0.1192 dividend is 0.8% higher than the $0.1183 monthly dividend amount from the same period last year and converts to a current $1.43 annualized payout.
-The current 4.6% dividend yield is nearly 11% above the financial sector’s 4.11% average yield and also 8.6% higher than the average yield of all the companies in the Industrial REITs segment.
+The current $0.12 monthly dividend converts to a 4.7% yield and a The current 4.7% dividend yield is nearly 11% above the financial sector’s 4.11% average yield and also 8.6% higher than the average yield of all the companies in the Industrial REITs segment.

-Since its initial dividend distribution in 2011, the REIT has boosted its annual dividend amount every year.
+Since its initial dividend distribution in 2011, the REIT has boosted or maintained its annual dividend amount every year.
 Over the past eight years, the company enhanced its total annual dividend payout amount 53%.
-That advancement pace corresponds to an average dividend growth rate of 5.5% per year.
+That advancement pace corresponds to an average dividend growth rate of 7.2% per year.

 EPR Properties (NYSE:EPR)

 Headquartered in Kansas City, Missouri, and founded in 1997, EPR Properties is a specialty REIT that invests in commercial properties primarily in the entertainment, recreation and education segments.
-The company’s current portfolio of nearly $7 billion in assets comprises properties in Entertainment, Recreation and Education.
-As of 2019, the company owns and leases to more than 250 tenants 416 properties in 43 states and Canada.
+The company’s current portfolio of nearly $7 billion in assets comprises properties in Entertainment, Recreation and Education, and it is the largest movie theater landlord in the United States.

 Dividend increases, dividend decreases, new dividend announcements, dividend suspensions and other dividend changes occur daily.
 To make sure you don’t miss any important announcements, sign up for our E-mail Alerts.
 Let us do the hard work of gathering the data and sending the relevant information directly to your inbox.